-Priority 1: Schools in areas with limited or no OSHC services.
-Priority 2: Schools where services are unlikely to be viable without grant funding.
-Priority 3: Schools with disadvantaged student cohorts AND schools with demonstrated readiness to commence services Priority 4: Schools with existing OSHC services that demonstrate a need to expand existing service provision.
+Priority 1: Schools in DET areas, or parts thereof, with limited or no OSHC services.
+Priority 2: Schools with demonstrated readiness to commence services by Term 1, 2024.
+Priority 3: Schools where services are unlikely to be viable without grant funding.
+Priority 4: Schools with existing OSHC services that demonstrate a need to expand existing service provision.